MICA Study Abroad Quick Facts for Parents

 Please be aware that MICA has no control over the duration of a host institution's acceptance process.
 Many reach decisions within several weeks or a month; however, others, particularly direct exchange programs, may take longer.

 The safety of students while studying abroad is MICA's top priority.
-MICA does not send students to host institution sites that we feel are unsafe.
-MI CA follows safety and security information from the U.S. State Department and makes decisions accordingly.
+MICA follows safety and security information from the U.S. State Department and makes decisions accordingly.
 It is still important for families to understand that there are risks associated with travel; consequently, they should plan accordingly by purchasing appropriate health insurance coverage and researching the health and safety of the host country.

 All students participating in a MICA study abroad program are guaranteed that MICA will accept the credit for all courses passed from the host program as long as the courses have been preapproved.
 It is the student's responsibility to work with his or her academic advisor and department chair to understand how this credit will fulfill degree requirements and to obtain the necessary approvals prior to study abroad.
 If students fail to follow course approval policies and procedures, they risk not obtaining credit for unapproved courses.
 While abroad, students should document the work they complete to ensure proper awarding of credit.